turbaszek/gonotes/README.md

 tourism is about helping people construct stories and collect memories.
 ```

-And of course remember to use [cowsay](https://en.wikipedia.org/wiki/Cowsay)!
+Of course remember to use [cowsay](https://en.wikipedia.org/wiki/Cowsay)!
 ```
 ➜ gonotes n 12 | grep "personal growth" | cowsay
  ______________________________________